 - Midbass speakers get frequencies between 100 and 250 Hz.

 - Midrange speakers would see frequencies between 250 and 3,000 Hz.

-- All frequencies above 3,000 are handled by the tweeters.
+- All frequencies above 3,000 Hz are handled by the tweeters.

-Keep in mind that the points listed here are not set in stone and do not apply to every car out there.
+Keep in mind that the crossover points listed here are for example only and do not apply to every car or speaker system out there.
 The best crossover points for one vehicle might not be the best for another.
 It all depends on the speakers being used and the acoustic properties of the car.
 Most electronic crossovers allow you to choose from several crossover points.

 Q: What's the difference between passive and active crossovers?

-Active crossovers are usually adjustable (you can select the crossover points) and often have other features like bass boost circuits and phase switches for subwoofers.
-Another bonus when using an electronic crossover is that you can independently control the relative volume of different types of speakers.
+An active, or electronic crossover goes between the receiver and the amp.
+It handles low-level preamp signals with its solid-state circuitry to cleanly divide the signal and send each band of frequencies in the right direction.
+Active crossovers are usually adjustable (you can select the crossover points) and often have other features like bass boost circuits for subwoofers.
+Another bonus when using an electronic crossover is that you can independently control the relative volumes of all your different drivers.